mbron770/phase_four_project/README.md

 To download the dependencies for the frontend and backend, follow tese instructions
 1. Clone the repository and open it in your favorite code editor
-2. Open the integrated terminal and run the following commands
+2. Open the integrated terminal and run the following commands in order

 ```console
 pipenv install